-There are a lot of seemingly complicated steps to getting your loft converted, so knowing where to start can feel daunting.
-But fear not as we are here to help make the process feel easier to manage.
+There are a lot of seemingly complicated steps to getting your loft converted, so knowing where to start can feel daunting, but speaking to a professional architect can help!
+Fear not as we are here to help make the process feel easier to manage.
 In this guide, we’ll explain the key stages of a loft conversion and tell what you need to consider each step of the way.

 Building regulations approval is required to convert a loft or attic into a livable space.

 There isn’t just one type of loft conversion as you have probably gathered.
 There are four main types of loft conversion: roof light, dormer, hip-to-gable and mansard.
 The one you choose is likely to be determined by a number of factors, including the type and age of house you live in, and your budget.
 Flick through our gallery below to see examples of each type, and read on for more details on how they work, what types of houses they would suit and how costly they are.

 Take a look at these popular loft conversion ideas.

 If there are one or more loft conversions that have been carried out on your street, it’s most likely that you will be able to do something similar.
 It may be worthwhile asking a neighbour to have a look at their’s to see what can be possible for your home.

 Some roof shapes and forms lend themselves more readily to conversion than others.
 The key factors to assess are the roof shape, its internal height and width and the pitch, or angle of the roof.